jhbertra/purescript-reactive-effect/README.md

 Module documentation is [published on Pursuit](http://pursuit.purescript.org/packages/purescript-reactive-effect).

+The `examples` directory contains some code samples that demonstrate how to use the library.

 ## Mini Tutorial

 More comprehensive documentation is in the works.
 For now, this mini-tutorial